 Social Security Number Exemption

-Foreign attorney applicants and foreign-educated law school applicants who are not admitted to the practice of law who are not able to obtain social security numbers because they do not qualify for one, may request that they be exempted from the requirement of providing a social security number at the time they submit their registration forms.
+Foreign attorney applicants and foreign-educated law school applicants who are not admitted to the practice of law and who are not able to obtain social security numbers because they do not qualify for one, may request that they be exempted from the requirement of providing a social security number at the time they submit their registration forms.
 Such applicants may request exemptions from the Social Security Number Requirement by completing and submitting the “Request for Social Security Number Exemption Required for Admission to Practice Law in California” form at the time they register as an attorney applicant or general applicant with the Committee of Bar Examiners.
 To qualify for an exemption, applicants must state the reason they are unable to qualify for a social security number and attest to not being in arrears With Any Court Ordered Child Or Family Support Obligations.

 Obtaining A Social Security Number